-Scientific evidence has already placed these metals in the context of cancer risk and labeled them as immunotoxicants, but their association with increased risk of heart disease had yet to be characterized in detail (although copper has been shown to increase the risk of atherosclerosis by enhancing oxidation of LDL cholesterol).
+Scientific evidence has already placed these toxic metals in the context of cancer risk and labeled them as immunotoxicants, but their association with increased risk of heart disease has yet to be characterized in detail (although copper has been shown to increase the risk of atherosclerosis by enhancing oxidation of LDL cholesterol).

 A comprehensive systematic review and meta-analysis resulted in two major conclusions: